illibejiep/FriendshipBundle/README.md

 //...
 ```

-It will show friendship button for someUser to manage friendship with anoterUser.
+It will show friendship button for someUser to manage friendship with anotherUser.